Retratando lo inefable

 Armen E. Petrosyan, AcuSmart, Tver, Rusia

-Armen E. Petrosyan, PhD, Dr. Hab.
-Editor, Internet Portal AcuSmart, Tver, Russia.
-He formerly worked as a professor of management and/or public administration at Tver University of Business, Tver State University, and North-Western Academy of Public Service (Tver).
-Armen is the author of over a dozen books and seventy articles in peer-reviewed journals.
+Armen E. Petrosyan is the Editor of the Internet Portal AcuSmart, PhD and Dr. Hab. from Moscow State University.
+Armen formerly worked as a professor of management and/or public administration at Tver University of Business, Tver State University, and North–Western Academy of Public Service, Tver, Russia.
+He is the author of over a dozen books and seventy articles in peer–reviewed journals.

 Julia S. Petrosyan, Universidad Estatal de Tver, Tver, Rusia

-Julia S. Petrosyan, PhD, Associate Professor of Philosophy, Tver State University, Tver, Russia.
-She is the author of a number of publications on symbols, speculative knowledge, and various issues in the history of philosophy.
+Julia S. Petrosyan is an Associate Professor of Philosophy at Tver State University, Russia.
+PhD in Philosophy from Moscow State University.
+Hers are quite a number of publications on symbols, speculative knowledge, and various issues in the history of philosophy.

 Referencias